jczy3/jczy3/README.md

 👋 Hi, I’m Joseph Caraan
-🏫 I'm a Computer Engineering major at the University of California, Riverside
+<br>🏫 I'm a Computer Engineering major at the University of California, Riverside